-CHAPTER ONE - INTRODUCTION 1.1 Purpose and Authority This Initial Study and Mitigated Negative Declaration has been prepared to construct a medical marijuana cultivation facility in accordance with adopted City Ordinance No. 552 and 553 pertaining to the regulation of Medical Marijuana facilities.
+1.1 Purpose and Authority

+This Initial Study and Mitigated Negative Declaration has been prepared to construct a medical marijuana cultivation facility in accordance with adopted City Ordinance No. 552 and 553 pertaining to the regulation of Medical Marijuana facilities.
+On October 21, 2014, the City of Desert Hot Springs adopted Ordinance No. 552 and 553 pertaining to the regulation of Medical Marijuana facilities.
 Ordinance No. 552 is codified in Chapter 5.50 and Ordinance No. 553 is codified in Chapter 17.180 of the Desert Hot Springs Municipal Code.
-The facilities permitted under these ordinances include medical marijuana dispensaries and medical marijuana cultivation facilities that are owned and operated by bona fide non-profit organizations, such as cooperative or a collective.
-These facilities are subject to the provisions of the Compassionate Use Act of 1996 (California Health and Safety Code Sections 11362.7 through 11362.83), the California Attorney General's Guidelines for the Security and Non-Diversion of Marijuana Growth for Medical Use (issued in August, 2008), and any future state laws pertaining to cultivating and dispensing Medical Marijuana, such as State Assembly Bill 266 (AB 266) adopted October 9, 2015.
-The City of Desert Hot Springs allows cultivation of marijuana for medical use within Industrial Districts with approval of a Conditional Use Permit (CUP), Development Agreement and Medical Marijuana Regulatory Permit.
+Subsequent amendments to Chapter 17.180 include Ordinance 585, adopted September 20, 2016 and Ordinance 597, adopted February 7, 2017.
+The facilities permitted under these ordinances include medical marijuana dispensaries and medical marijuana cultivation and manufacturing facilities that are owned and operated by bona fide non-profit organizations, such as a cooperative or a collective, until otherwise provided under State law that these facilities can be entities other than non-profit organizations.
+These facilities are subject to all State Law and regulations including, the Compassionate Use Act of 1996 (California Health and Safety Code Sections 11362.7 through 11362.83), the California Attorney General's Guidelines for the Security and Non-Diversion of Marijuana Grown for Medical Use (issued in August, 2008), and any future state laws pertaining to cultivating and dispensing Medical Marijuana, such as State Assembly Bill 266 (AB 266), adopted October 2015.

+The City of Desert Hot Springs allows cultivation and manufacturing of marijuana for medical use within Industrial Districts with approval of a Conditional Use Permit (CUP), Development Agreement and Medical Marijuana Regulatory Permit.
 The proposed Project is located on a qualifying Light Industrial (I-L) District.
-Medical marijuana cultivation is only permitted in the interior of enclosed structures, facilities, and buildings.
-Cultivation operations, including all marijuana plants at any stage of growth, shall not be visible from the exterior or any structure, facility or building containing cultivation of Medical Marijuana.
-The project proposes the development a two-story tilt up building with a cantilevered second floor on a 1.26 acre site in accordance with Desert Hot Springs Municipal Code 5.50 and 7.180.78.
+Medical marijuana cultivation and manufacturing are only permitted in the interior of enclosed structures, facilities, and buildings.
+Cultivation and manufacturing operations, including all marijuana plants at any stage of growth, shall not be visible from the exterior or any structure, facility or building containing cultivation of Medical Marijuana.

+The Project proposes the development of a two-story tilt up building with a cantilevered second floor on a 1.26 acre site in accordance with Desert Hot Springs Municipal Code 5.50 and 7.180.78.
 The facility will contain space for office use, cultivation, and processing/manufacturing.
-At buildout, the facility will have an approximate building ground floor area (GFA) of 14,116 square feet (sf) and total building area of 35, 320 sf.
+At buildout, the facility will have an approximate building ground floor area (GFA) of 14,902 square feet (sf) and total building area of 35,435.
 The Project site will be secured by 6 foot high perimeter fencing and construction is proposed in one (1) phase.

 This document has been prepared in accordance with the California Environmental Quality Act (CEQA), Public Resources Code Section 21000 et. seq.
 The City of Desert Hot Springs will serve as the lead agency pursuant to CEQA.